 (Singapore cents per share )

 Also, the pricing of Yangzijiang’s vessels is sensitive to economic conditions around the world, especially in the US and China.

 Yangzijiang’s Share Price and Valuation

-At Yangzijiang’s share price of S$1.16, it has a price-to-earnings (PE) ratio of 6.4 and a dividend yield of 4.3%.
+At Yangzijiang’s share price of S$1.43 now, it has a price-to-earnings (P/E) ratio of 9x and a dividend yield of 3.2%.

-In comparison, the Singapore stock market, as represented by the Straits Times Index, has a PE ratio of around 12.
+In comparison, the Singapore stock market, as represented by the Straits Times Index, has a PE ratio of around 16x.
 This could signal that Yangzijiang is undervalued.

 Disclaimer: The information provided by Seedly serves as an educational piece and is not intended to be personalised investment advice.
 Readers should always do their own due diligence and consider their financial goals before investing in any stock.
 The writer doesn’t own shares in any companies mentioned.